QRFlow

 • The QR stores a short redirect URL (e.g. yourdomain.com/abc).

-• You can edit where it redirects later (no reprint).
+• You can edit where it redirects later only when you control the hosted short link and edit key.

-• You can add analytics (scans, countries, devices).
+• Hosting can add analytics (scans, countries, devices) when the provider supports it.

 • But it relies on a server/redirect working forever.